Team building activities can cement friendships, improve cooperation between employees, and increase job satisfaction and engagement.

 There are plenty of additional challenges you can add to the egg drop, such as specifying material limits, having the egg land between two and six inches above the ground, or using multiple eggs.

-Morale-boosting activities are ideal if your company's gone through a rough patch and you need to turn a corner.
-They'll also foster engagement.
+Morale-boosting activities are ideal if your company or team has gone through a rough patch and you need to turn a corner.

 Team memory wall